 TRY: Make it easier for top-level executives to buy into safety by sharing ROI analyses demonstrating that your safety programs are worth the investment in time and resources.
 Include indirect benefits, such as driver retention, brand value, and customer confidence.

 Breaking down silos can get messy, for sure.
 But the resulting efficiencies and improvements in common key performance indicators is often worth the effort, Lisk said.

-TRY: Use your video telematics to identify one KPI and see how it can be improved across all safety efforts.
+TRY: Use your fleet management solution to identify one KPI and see how it can be improved across all safety efforts.
 For example, if your data indicates that cell phone use is a big issue, make sure there’s a clear policy on cell phones, one that’s tied to the company’s accountability and incentives systems.
 Then link up video telematics to gather data on cell phone use to better understand the risk and identify drivers who need coaching.